Briefs on Appeal

 Brief Preparation.
 You can also view a sample brief, with tips

-If the brief you file does not comply with the
+If your brief does not comply with the

-Appellate Rules or this Court's Local Rules, this Court will file an
+Appellate Rules or this Court's Local Rules, the Court of Appeals will file an

 order giving you additional time to correct the problems.
 If you